-Embedded in a Java application: Since PGX is implemented as a set of Java classes, the users can embed PGX into their Java application as a library.
+In a Java application: Since PGX is implemented as a set of Java classes, the users can embed PGX into their Java application as a library.
 The user, however, needs to take care of starting up PGX appropriately, before he/she invokes PGX methods.

 Interactively from the shell: The user can also make use of PGX, as if it is a separate application, by using the PGX shell.
 Once the user starts up the PGX shell, he/she can load graphs, invoke algorithms, and browse/export results in a very simple manner using the shell.

 Remote usage: For both use cases above, you can either use PGX locally or remotely.
 In the remote case you need to start PGX on a webserver and provide the client with a hostname and port to connect to.
 If you use PGX locally, it will simply spin up a local PGX instance on which you can work without any HTTP overhead.

 Check our tutorials for more information on how to use PGX.